sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/marcus/line_compound_males_females_month.html %}

 On average women had a slightly, but significant, higher sentiment score than males.
 The shown graph also showcases that the graph for females vary more, but this is attributed to there being fewer quotations from women (ca. 1/8).
+Below we also see the compound distribution for the genders:

+{% include_relative /_plots/marcus/bar_dist_comp_male_female.html %}

 ##### _Politicians_